Road to Nowhere (film)

-Road to Nowhere is a 2010 American romance thriller independent film directed by Monte Hellman, written by Steven Gaydos, and starring Cliff De Young, Waylon Payne, Shannyn Sossamon, Tygh Runyan, and Dominique Swain.
+Road to Nowhere is a 2010 American romance thriller film directed by Monte Hellman, written by Steven Gaydos, and starring Cliff De Young, Waylon Payne, Shannyn Sossamon, Tygh Runyan, and Dominique Swain.
 It was Hellman's first feature film in 21 years, as well as his final feature film before his death in April 2021.

 Road to Nowhere was shot in western North Carolina from July to August 2009, before moving to Europe.
 The film premiered on September 10, 2010, at the 67th Venice International Film Festival and was nominated for the Golden Lion, but won Jury Award Special Lion for Career Achievement.
 The film was given a limited release in New York on June 10, 2011, and in Los Angeles on June 17, 2011.

-Plot
+Premise

 A promising young filmmaker named Mitchell Haven invites Laurel Graham, an unknown actress, to play Velma Duran, a person involved in a financial scandal that made headlines, in his new film.
 The director falls in love with his muse, and the sordid criminal affair on which the film is based resurfaces.